Gatwala Wildlife Park

 The main attractions in Gatwala Park are the huge green parks that house a few rides for children, flowing canals across the park, bamboo growing area, large forest areas and two lakes.
-Boating is done in one lake, whereas the other lake is the home to many crocodiles.
-Proper cordoning of the lake with crocodiles has created a safe area for people to view crocodiles from a distance.
+Boating facilities are available in one lake.
+The other lake is home to many crocodiles.
+Proper cordoning of the latter lake has created a safe area for people to view the crocodiles from a distance.

 History

 The land where Gatwala Wildlife Park is situated belonged to Punjab Forestry Department.
 In 1985, the then government of Pakistan, declared Faisalabad a division and announced many upgrade projects.
 One of these projects was the development of a Wildlife Park in Gatwala.
 The overall development took 7 years and wildlife park was completed with all its facilities in 1992.

 Facilities

 Gatwala Wildlife Park is equipped with many facilities to make the visit enjoyable yet close to nature.
 The following recreational activities are available in Gatwala Wildlife Forest Park Faisalabad.